ZanyuanYang/J-Sport-Mobile-App/README.md

 # TEAM: J-Sport

 ## 1. Team Member
-- Zanyuan Yang
+- Zanyuan Yang: ZanyuanYang
-- Taohan Zhu
+- Taohan Zhu: ShaneZTH
-- Siheng Wei
+- Siheng Wei: Waysoning
-- Yan Wang
+- Yan Wang: wangyan66

 ## 2. App Description
 J-Sport helps users to avoid the awkwardness of not having enough players for sports they love by allowing users to find people nearby to form a game.
 Not only could users form games via J-Sport, but the small-group game setting also builds stronger bonds between the people than large events of hundreds of people.
 Beyond the sports, users could also share their thoughts and discuss sports via J-Sport.